Ohio Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

-Use our free Ohio Paycheck Calculator to estimate your net pay for the 2026 tax year.
+Use this free Ohio paycheck calculator to estimate your net pay for the 2026 tax year.
 This tool acts as an OH net pay calculator by computing Federal withholding, FICA taxes, Ohio state income tax (0% to 3.5%), and mandatory local city income taxes.
 Ohio is unique with its widespread municipal taxes, making an accurate Ohio tax withholding calculator essential for planning your budget.

 How the Ohio Paycheck Calculator Works